qcif/rdsi-arms/test/arms-test-plan.md

 Multiple assessments are submitted.

-### Prerequsites
+### Prerequisites

-Perform the main workflow up to the point where the reviewer has made the request available for assessment.

-There must be at least four assessors in the system.
+- At least four assessors are configured in the system.
+- Request in the assessment state.
+- User not logged in.

 ### Procedure